-Identify the skills necessary to work in various entry-level positions, industry specific terminology, quest services
+1. Identify the skills necessary to work in various entry-level positions, industry specific terminology, guest services

-- standards, conflict resolution methods and the distinctive characteristics of the hospitality industry. - Demonstrate the ability to use current technology and various computer applications relevant to hospitality industry. - Discuss and compare tools common to the food service industry, cooking principles, various beverage and the methods of serving them. - · Plan and organize an event or meeting. - Describe how functional areas within hotels are classified and how the departments interact and rely on each other. - Demonstrate effective communication skills by meeting deadlines and following instructions individually and cooperatively within team structures on various projects and assignments. - Recognize the risks and responsibilities associated with serving alcohol and food safety.
+- 2. Demonstrate the ability to use current technology and various computer applications relevant to hospitality industry. - Discuss and compare tools common to the food service industry, cooking principles, various beverage and the methods of serving them. - 4.
+Plan and organize an event or meeting. - 5.
+Describe how functional areas within hotels are classified and how the departments interact and rely on each other. - Demonstrate effective communication skills by meeting deadlines and following instructions individually and cooperatively within team structures on various projects and assignments. - 7.
+Recognize the risks and responsibilities associated with serving alcohol and food safety.